 The minimum entry requirement is any level 7 HEQSF qualification in Construction Studies, which include Construction Management, Construction Technology and Quantity Surveying.
+The minimum entrance requirement is a 3 year Bachelor Degree in Construction with Quantity Surveying having been passed at 3rd year level with a minimum of 60%.

-BACHELOR OF THE BUILT ENVIRONMENT (Hons) QUANTITY SURVEYING (BEHOSI)
+BACHELOR OF THE BUILT ENVIRONMENT (Hons) QUANTITY SURVEYING (BEHQSI)

 This new qualification started in 2021 and is intended for persons specialising in the field of Quantity Surveying.
 Persons achieving this qualification will be competent to independently perform services relevant to contract cost planning, management of project cost.
 Students who qualify with this qualification will be able to register as a Candidate Quantity Surveyor with the South African Council for the Quantity Surveying Professions (SACPCMP) and then future registration as a Pr.
-OS with the SACOSP.
+QS with the SACQSP.